 - Podcast Series—Four new topical podcasts featuring ASHA members will be rolled out weekly during the month.
 These are: Newborn Hearing Screening—In the Hospital and Beyond (May 1); Noise-Induced Hearing Loss in Children: A Preventable Problem (May 12); Autism Diagnosis and Treatment of Today and Tomorrow (May 19); and Building Language and Literacy Skills During the Lazy Days of Summer (May 27).
 These will be available at http://IdentifytheSigns.org.

 - International Communication Project 2014—During May, ASHA is going to be disseminating digital messaging that relates to the International Communication Project 2014 that was launched earlier this year—and promoting signatories to the Universal Declaration of Communication Rights.
 Members are encouraged to sign the Declaration and invite others to do so to show their support for people with communication disorders.
 Watch the February Google Hangout to learn more and hear from the participating countries.

 Many of these resources won’t be available until May 1 or later, when they are debuted to the public.
 We encourage you to visit our member resource page www.asha.org/bhsm frequently to see the latest, and hope you can share the information with your networks.
 These resources will also be posted to http://ldentifytheSigns.org, the home of the Identify the Signs campaign and a site designed for consumers to easily find information tailored to them.

 We hope this year’s BHSM will be one of the best yet, and look forward to hearing how you’re celebrating the month.
 Send us any stories, questions, or comments to firstname.lastname@example.org.

-Francine Pierson is the public relations manager at ASHA.
-She can be reached at firstname.lastname@example.org.
+Francine Pierson is a public relations manager at ASHA. email@example.com.